 Aircraft Gas Turbine Engine Exhaust Smoke Measurement(STABILIZED Jul 2011)

-This Aerospace Recommended Practice (ARP) standardizes test equipment and procedures for the measurement of smoke emission from aircraft gas turbine engines.
+This SAE Aerospace Recommended Practice (ARP) standardizes test equipment and procedures for the measurement of smoke emission from aircraft gas turbine engines.
 The procedures included are for determining and reporting the amount of smoke emission.
 Tests have indicated that the practically achievable precision of the smoke number is within ±3 when the system is properly used as outlined herein.
-This procedure is not intended for in-flight testing, nor does it apply to afterburning mode.
+This procedure is not intended for in-flight testing, nor does it apply to engines operating in the afterburning mode.

 ARP1179 was originally developed in 1970 (with subsequent updates) as the measurement technique for Smoke Number (SN) that has been used as the basis of regulatory standards for ensuring that the exhaust plumes from aircraft engines are essentially non-visible.
 It has, and still does, serve this purpose.